GNU-Ymir/Documentations/templates/README.md

 In the above example, we can see two set of parentheses, the first one define the template parameters, and the second one the parameters of the function `foo`.
-Structure, class, enum and internal modules, can also be templates.
+Structure, class, enum, traits and internal modules, can also be templates.

 ```ymir
 class A (T) {